Adult Primary Care

 Yes, we are taking patients who need a primary care physician.
 We can also accept referrals from other providers.
 We accept any urgent new telehealth visit, as long as they are booked before the visit date and time.

 What type of medical records will be used for documentation?
 Would I be able to access my health care records?

 We will use electronic medical records for documentation.
 We will provide you with a visit summary after your appointment.

 Would I be able to obtain face to face physical consultations?
 Would I be able to get prescriptions and referrals to other specialists, tests, and imaging during my telehealth visit?

 Yes.
-On a case-by-case basis, we can provide a physical home or office-based consultations to our patients.
-In the future, we will continue to expand our face to face in-person consultation services.
+On a case-by-case basis, we can provide office-based consultations to our patients.
 At the end of the visit, and based on medical necessity, we will send prescriptions to the pharmacy of your choice and make all necessary referrals.
 As a matter of policy, we don't prescribe controlled substances during any telehealth visits.

 What type of payment methods will be accepted for telehealth services?

 The patients will have the option to use their insurance company for payment, or directly pay ahead of the visit.
 Please contact your insurance company to confirm coverage of telehealth services, co-pay, deductibles, and any restrictions.
 You can also take advantage of our free consultations, provided on a need basis.